spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws.md

 5. Make the choice of updating the worker pool in parallel, if required.

 <InfoBox>
-The following Tags should be added to the public subnet to enable automatic subnet discovery for integration with AWS load balancer service.<p> </p>
+Add the following Tags to the public subnet to enable automatic subnet discovery for integration with AWS load balancer service.<p> </p>
 kubernetes.io/role/elb = 1 <br />
 sigs.k8s.io/cluster-api-provider-aws/role = public <br />
 kubernetes.io/cluster/[ClusterName] = shared <br />
 sigs.k8s.io/cluster-api-provider-aws/cluster/[ClusterName] = owned

 </InfoBox>

 6. Configure the master and worker node pools.
 A master and a worker node pool are configured by default.

 7. An optional Label can be applied to a node pool during the cluster creation.
 During the cluster creation, while configuring the node pools, tag an optional Label in a unique key: value format.
 For a running cluster, the created label can be edited as well as a new label can be added.